WeatherXM/-DEPRECATED-issue-tracker/.github/ISSUE_TEMPLATE/feature_request.md

 Please pick one of the following WeatherXM elements that are applicable for this suggestion:
 - Website
 - Android Application
-- Web Dashboard
+- iOS Application
-- M5 Firmware
+- Web App
-- Weather Station
+- Hardware

 ### **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the requested feature is.